francisco-camargo/multi-container-crud-app/README.md

 - Set up and configure Docker containers.
 - Create and manage a MariaDB database.
-- Connect a Python application to a MariaDB database.
+- Perform CRUD (Create, Read, Update, Delete) operations using SQL and Python from within the `localhost`
-- Perform CRUD (Create, Read, Update, Delete) operations using SQL and Python.
+- Connect a simple Python application to a MariaDB database from within the `python-app` container.

 ## Citation Instructions